Make your own homemade sauerkraut. Crunchy and sour in equal measure, it’s the perfect condiment topping for meat, sandwiches, eggs, and more!

 If you enjoy pre-made sauerkraut, then get ready to have your socks blown off.
 Homemade sauerkraut is a whole new level of flavor.
-It’s a world apart from store-bought options, and it’s going to be your new favorite BBQ side-dish.
+It’s a world apart from store-bought options and will be your new favorite BBQ side dish.

 Crunchy and sour in equal measure, it’s unlike anything else.
 And the good news is that anyone can make it.
 It’s the perfect pairing with meat, making it great in sandwiches and burgers.
-There’s a reason why millions of Bavarians enjoy it on the side of bratwurst sausage.
+There’s a reason why millions of Bavarians enjoy it served with bratwurst sausage.

-It’s made from just essentially just cabbage, salt and water, it couldn’t be easier to make.
+Made from just cabbage, salt, and water, it couldn’t be easier to make.
 The only obstacle is time, so be patient.
-Once fermentation starts, it’ll need at least 3 weeks to turn into delicious sauerkraut.
+Once fermentation starts, it’ll need at least three weeks to turn into delicious sauerkraut.
 But we promise you the results will be well with it.

-Sauerkraut is a great entry to fermented foods for newcomers.
-It only needs one core ingredient and a mason jar.
-It’s easy, doesn’t need special equipment, and is very hands-off once fermentation begins.
+It’s a great entry to fermented foods for newcomers.
+Featuring one core ingredient and a mason jar, it’s easy to make and is very hands-off once fermentation begins.

-While you can make large batches of the stuff in a crockpot or even barrel if you’re feeling brave, a mason jar is the perfect size to get started with.
+While you can make large batches of the stuff in a crockpot, a 1-quart mason jar (like this one on Amazon) is the perfect size to get started with.

-Once submerged and sealed in the jar, the cabbage will release its water content and create its own brining solution.
-After a few days it’ll start to ferment, and slowly form the sauerkraut we love.
+Once submerged and sealed in the jar, the cabbage will release its water content and effectively create its own brining solution.
+After a few days, it’ll start to ferment and slowly form the sauerkraut we know and love.

 It takes time, but the weeks of fermentation that goes into creating it is what makes the ingredient so special and delicious.